 Arguably one of the most indulgent destinations in Europe, and one of the finest countries when it comes to food and wine, luxury comes as standard in Italy.
 For those who consider travel a passion, there are few places in the world that offer such as an unforgettable experience.

 Spectacular cities with ancient ruins, a vast countryside with rolling hills, and a glamorous coastline that acts as a magnet to the rich and famous - these are just some of the reasons why Italy is the perfect place to enjoy an extravagant escape.

-From the country’s historical significance in forming modern human civilization to housing the most rare and expensive works of art on the planet, this is a country that everyone should travel to at least once in their lifetime.
-Its remarkable wine culture and regional food is proudly shared by chefs and family cooks who hold onto tradition and pass it down through the generations.
+From the country’s historical significance in forming modern human civilization to housing the rarest and expensive works of art on the planet, this is a country that everyone should travel to at least once in their lifetime.
+Its remarkable wine culture and regional food are proudly shared by chefs and family cooks who hold onto tradition and pass it down through the generations.

 Italy never loses touch with its past, and that is evident in its food-obsessed culture.
 We can’t think of a more magical place to start your wine and gastronomy journey.

 There are just so many regions worth visiting when you come to Italy.
 One of the most popular areas is Tuscany, a province that is renowned for wine-making and its spectacular countryside.
 Home to cities like Florence and Pisa, it’s a meeting point for citizens of the world, and it holds the key to famous Renaissance art and architecture.
 To the east is Emilia Romagna, a destination with links to the Roman Empire and serving up the best lasagna in the country.
 While in the north, there are regions such as Lombardy, Piedmont, Trentino alto Adige and Liguria, each with their own unique charms when it comes to food and culture.